nullbitsco/docs/tidbit/build_guide_en.md

 ⚠️ **Important!** Notes marked with this icon are crucial, so be sure to read them carefully before moving on.

+⚠️ **Stop!** If at any point during your build you find yourself confused, stuck, not sure whether something you're doing is right, or not sure what to do next, stop and ask!
+On average, questions are answered on Discord or via email in less than a few hours.
+Better to ask questions that might feel silly than to make a mistake!

 Steps marked [OPTIONAL] aren&#39;t required for the base kit, but may be needed depending on what you choose to include in your build.

 ## 1. Solder reset switch